Golden Wind (manga): Plot

-In 2001, Koichi Hirose arrives in Naples, Italy at Jotaro Kujo's request to obtain a skin sample from a young man named Haruno Shiobana whom Jotaro suspects to be the son of Dio Brando, conceived with Jonathan Joestar's body prior to the events of Stardust Crusaders.
-Koichi ends up being scammed by Haruno, now going by the name of Giorno Giovanna, whose Stand Gold Experience allows him to transform inanimate objects into living organisms.
-After defeating a Stand-wielding mafioso named Bruno Bucciarati who was sent to avenge the injury he inflicted on a gang member, Giorno wins him over by revealing his goal of becoming a mafia boss to better Naples and end the scourge of drug trafficking plaguing the city's youth.
-Bucciarati agrees to introduce Giorno into the Passione organization, allowing Giorno to take a deadly initiation test from the morbidly obese capo Polpo.
-After convincing Koichi to cease his investigation, Giorno passes the test, though he indirectly kills Polpo afterward as revenge for an innocent bystander's death.
+In 2001, Koichi Hirose arrives in Naples to investigate a teenager named Haruno Shiobana, who Jotaro Kujo suspects to be the son of Dio Brando.
+Koichi soon meets and is scammed by Haruno, now going by the name of Giorno Giovanna, whose Stand, Gold Experience, can create lifeforms and heal injuries.
+A Stand-wielding mafioso by the name of Bruno Bucciarati, seeks to avenge an injury Giorno inflicted on a member of the Passione organisation.
+Defeated, he finds himself won over by Giorno's dream of becoming Passione's boss in order to better Naples and end the scourge of drug trafficking plaguing the city's youth.
+He agrees to introduce Giorno to visit an imprisoned capo named Polpo who offers an initiation test involving the indirect use of a Stand Arrow, whose blade either inflicts death or a Stand.
+After convincing Koichi to cease his investigation, Giorno uses his stand to remotely kill Polpo as revenge for an innocent bystander's death.

-Giorno is placed in Bucciarati's group, which consists of fellow Stand users Guido Mista, Leone Abbacchio, Narancia Ghirga and Pannacotta Fugo.
-Polpo's apparent suicide provides an opening for Bucciarati to achieve the rank of capo by donating Polpo's amassed fortune on the island of Capri to a gang representative.
-Bucciarati is then given Polpo's final mission: Passione's boss, a mysterious figure whose identity is unknown to even his subordinates, requests that his teenage daughter Trish Una be brought safely to him in Venice.
-Along the way, Bucciarati's team eliminates all but one of the members of Passione's traitorous Hitman Team, who seek to use Trish as a means to identify and defeat the boss.
-On the boss's orders, the group retrieves a key in Pompeii and use it to unlock the room inside the Stand-using turtle Coco Jumbo.
+Giorno is placed in Bucciarati's group, consisting of fellow Stand users Guido Mista, Leone Abbacchio, Narancia Ghirga and Pannacotta Fugo.
+Polpo's apparent suicide provides an opening for Bucciarati to achieve the rank of capo by donating Polpo's fortune on the island of Capri to a gang representative.
+He is then given Polpo's final mission: Passione’s boss, a mysterious figure whose identity is unknown to even his subordinates, requests that his daughter Trish Una be brought safely to him in Venice.
+Along the way, Bucciarati's team eliminates all but one of the members of Passione's team of hitmen, who seek to use Trish as a means to identify and defeat the boss themselves.

-After reaching Venice safely and escorting Trish into the Church of San Giorgio Maggiore, Bucciarati realizes that the boss intends to kill his own daughter to maintain his anonymity.
-An enraged Bucciarati pursues the boss in order to save Trish, but suffers grievous injuries at the hands of the boss's invincible Stand King Crimson, which has the ability to see into and skip time's progression several seconds into the future.
-Giorno seemingly heals Bucciarati's injuries as he escapes with Trish, and the two manage to escape the church, unaware that the body Bucciarati's soul resides in has already died.
-Despite Fugo's objections, the rest of the group defects from Passione and pledges to uncover the boss's identity in order to defeat him.
-The group and Trish, who discovers her own Stand Spice Girl, are forced to fight for their lives against elite assassins sent by the boss.